raito-io/raito-io.github.io/docs/guides/snowflake_sync_with_cloud.md

 - make sure that Raito CLI is installed and available
 - create a role and user in Snowflake to use with the CLI
 - create a user in Raito Cloud for the CLI connection
-- log into Raito Cloud and create a data source
+- create a new data source in Raito Cloud
 - configure Raito CLI to connect to Raito Cloud and synchronize with the previously-created data source
 - run a first sync
 - run the synchronization periodically using GitHb Actions